Track Events

 Use Track Event rules in segments

-You can build segments based on Track Event usage in Pendo, such as visitors who have never generated a specific Track Event or generated an event more than 10 times within a certain timeframe.
+You can build segments based on Track Event usage in Pendo, such as visitors who have never generated a specific Track Event or visitors who have generated an event more than 10 times within a specific timeframe.

 To do this, open the segment builder, add a rule, select Track Events at the bottom of the Product Usage section, and then update the additional dropdown options to your preference.